cityjson/specs/specifications/cityjson-specs.md

 ## CityFurniture

-- The geometry of a City Object of type "CityFurniture" can be any of the following: "MultiPoint", MultiLineString", "MultiSurface", "CompositeSurface", "Solid", "CompositeSolid", or "MultiGeometry".
+- The geometry of a City Object of type "CityFurniture" can be any of the following: "MultiPoint", MultiLineString", "MultiSurface", "CompositeSurface", "Solid", or "CompositeSolid".

 ## GenericCityObject

-- The geometry of a City Object of type "CityFurniture" can be any of the following: "MultiPoint", MultiLineString", "MultiSurface", "CompositeSurface", "Solid", "CompositeSolid", or "MultiGeometry".
+- The geometry of a City Object of type "CityFurniture" can be any of the following: "MultiPoint", MultiLineString", "MultiSurface", "CompositeSurface", "Solid", or "CompositeSolid".

 # Geometry Objects

 CityJSON defines the following 3D geometric primitives, ie all of them are embedded in 3D space and thus have coordinates *(x, y, z)* for their vertices.

 As is the case in CityGML, only linear and planar primitives are allowed (no curves or parametric surfaces for instance).

 A Geometry object is a JSON object for which the type member’s value is one of the following: